kazet/ATT/att/doc/viewing_alignments.rst

 corpus
    The name of the corpus you want to use for evaluation.
-Remember to use different training and testing corpora to avoid overfitting. trained_aligner
+Remember to use different training and testing corpora to avoid overfitting. render_reference
+   Use this flag to write a file containing the reference alignment (one should be attached to the corpus you are aligning) next to the alignment file. trained_aligner
    The name of the file that contains the trained aligner (written by ``train.py``).